MaiCVCR/MaiCVCR/README.md

 # 👨‍💻 Mai - Software Engineer
 Welcome to my GitHub profile!
-I'm a passionate Software Engineer with a keen interest in building innovative solutions.
+I'm a passionate Software Engineer with a strong interest in building innovative solutions.
 My expertise spans across web development, backend systems, and exploring the exciting world of web3.
 I thrive on challenges and continuously seek to improve my skills.

 <!---
 ## 🚀 Skills